 The University of Maine requires background checks and/or pre-employment physicals for individuals appointed to positions designated as financially sensitive, requiring driving as an essential duty, involving work with children, or in public safety.
 Contact Human Resources (1-1581) if you are seeking a waiver for such an appointment.

-Requesting departments should contact the Director of Equal Opportunity to discuss the feasibility of a specific Opportunity Hire request before submitting the paperwork, which includes the Opportunity Hire Request form, the vita of the individual under consideration, additional supporting documentation (peer committee letter), and a Request to Fill form.
-A PAF may be included or may be sent once the waiver or funding is approved.
+Requesting departments should contact the Director of Equal Opportunity to discuss the feasibility of a specific Opportunity Hire request before submitting the paperwork, which includes the vita of the individual under consideration, additional supporting documentation (peer committee letter), and a Request to Fill form.
 The appropriate Dean or Director must sign the Opportunity Hire Request.
 The Director of Equal Opportunity will forward her recommendation to the appropriate Vice President or to the President, who approves the appointment.